 Think about which program and school will best fit the plans you have for your career.

-- Consider full–time or part–time training paths, distance learning, apprenticeship or training on the job.
+- Full-time or part-time training paths, distance learning, apprenticeship, or training on the job

-- Consider the time it will take to finish the program.
+- The time it will take to finish the program

 Visit schools and ask questions about your chosen program and how to apply.
 Ask about the learning environment, services and supports, and extracurricular activity.

-For more information, check out the steps to becoming a post–secondary student.
+For more information on how to find your fit, check out the steps to becoming a post-secondary student.